 Welcome to a world unlike any other, a world that has been called the “soul of the sea.”
 This is life on a coral reef – where some of the planet’s most diverse, fascinating and mysterious landscapes and creatures exist hidden from our sight.
 It is a world few humans will ever experience up close, yet one that helps sustain the very balance of life on earth, and one that might contain solutions to human medical problems.
 Now it is under siege.

-The story of the reefs and how they’ve come to face worldwide decline is brought to life in Coral Reef Adventure, returning June 11, 2012, to the Omni Theater at the Fort Worth Museum of Science and History.
+The story of the reefs and how they’ve come to face worldwide decline is brought to life in Coral Reef Adventure.
 Following husband and wife cinematography team Howard and Michele Hall on a 10-month quest, the film takes audiences on a fantastic voyage of discovery to the South Pacific’s reefs, revealing both their remarkable contribution to life on earth and the imminent dangers they face right now.

 Found in more than 100 countries around the world in sun-drenched waters in the tropics, coral reefs comprise just one percent of the ocean yet nurture one quarter of all marine life.
 Coral reefs are the underwater equivalent of tropical rainforests, rivaling and at times exceeding their terrestrial counterparts in diversity.
 But Coral Reef Adventure goes beyond a science lesson in reef biology.
 It is an inspiring personal tale of courage and hope, a story of ordinary men and women seeking to make a difference for the planet’s most vulnerable environments.
 As the Halls journey across the Pacific, they take part in a growing global effort – one that crosses borders and cultures – to protect and sustain reefs for future generations.